 the Carthage Honors Program.
 Named for Abraham Lincoln, an early Trustee of the College, this prestigious

-scholarship covers full tuition, room and board for up to four consecutive years of undergraduate study — an
+scholarship covers full tuition for up to four consecutive years of undergraduate study — an

 (3 offered) Full tuition per year, renewable